 Approximately 11% of the Plane Creek basin is part of a wetland system.
 Of this, 17.3% are riverine systems, 6.1% are artificial and highly modified systems, 67.2% are estuarine systems and 9.4% are palustrine systems.

 Within the Plane Creek basin, 33 species of plant and animal are endemic to Queensland.
 Nine vulnerable species, four endangered species and three critically endangered species exist in the area.
 Two of the critically endangered species, the eastern curlew and curlew sandpiper, are migratory shorebirds that rely on coastal wetlands.
 The endangered northern quoll is also found in the area.

 The major township of Sarina is situated on the lower part of Plane Creek and the basin includes both the Mackay Regional Council and Isaac Regional Council local government areas.

-While the major land use in the basin is grazing, the Plane Creek basin has the highest area of sugarcane farming across the Mackay-Whitsunday region, which is primarily in the north of the basin.
+While the major land use in the basin is grazing, the Plane Creek basin has the highest area of sugarcane farming across the Mackay-Whitsunday-Isaac Region, which is primarily in the north of the basin.
 There are also small areas of forestry and conservation in the basin.

 Sarina and Carmila

 Mixture- grazing in the south is the major land use, closely followed by sugarcane farming in the north.

 The Plane Basin has the most sugarcane farming in all of the Mackay-Whitsunday-Isaac Region.
 There is also a small amount of forestry and conservation.